OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   $ ipmi-dcmi --get-system-power-statistics
   ipmi_cmd_dcmi_get_power_reading: command invalid or unsupported

-Slurm_ can be configured for IPMI_ power monitoring by slurmd_ in compute nodes by this slurm.conf_ configuration (activate it by ``scontrol reconfig``)::
+Slurm_ can be configured for IPMI_ power monitoring by slurmd_ (but note the bug_17639_ prior to 23.11!) in compute nodes by this slurm.conf_ configuration (activate it by ``scontrol reconfig``)::

   AcctGatherEnergyType=acct_gather_energy/ipmi